 Preventive Medicine Doctor in Beckley, WV

-Preventive medicine focus on the health of an individual or community is to maintain and promote overall health and wellness by focusing on the health of a person or community.
-Dr. Elizabeth Thompson Nelson, M.D board-certified in internal medicine provide preventive medicine to prevent acute and chronic illness.
+Preventive medicine focuses on the health of an individual or community to maintain and promote overall health and wellness by focusing on the health of a person or community.
+Dr. Elizabeth Thompson Nelson, M.D, board-certified in internal medicine provides preventive medicine to prevent acute and chronic illness.
 Preventive medicine helps to lower the expense of treating diseases, lower the risk of health issues, and identify illnesses early.
 For more information, contact us or schedule an appointment online.
 We are conveniently located at 2401 South Kanawha Street, Ste 100, Beckley, WV 25801.

 Table of Contents:

 Preventive medicine is a branch of medicine that focuses on preventing illness and promoting health through the use of various strategies.
 It is a proactive approach to healthcare that aims to identify and address potential health risks before they develop into more serious conditions.
 The goal of preventive medicine is to improve overall health and reduce healthcare costs by preventing the onset of chronic diseases and illnesses.
 There are many different techniques used in preventive medicine, including health education, screenings, immunizations, and risk assessments.

 A preventive medicine visit typically includes a comprehensive physical examination, a review of your medical history, and a discussion of your current health status and any concerns you may have.
 The visit may also include a variety of screening tests, such as blood pressure and cholesterol tests, as well as screenings for certain diseases or conditions, such as cancer or diabetes.
 The physician will discuss any genetic risks you may have.
 Depending on your age, sex, and other factors, the visit may also include vaccinations or other preventative measures.